-- 1 According to a technical license agreement made between the Company and MAZDA MOTOR CORPORATION, starting on 1 March 2015, MAZDA shall provide technical information and assistance to the Company.
-Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - (2) According to a technical license agreement made between the Company and SUIRYO PLASTICS CORPORATION on 11 March 2016, SUIRYO shall provide technical information and relevant technical assistance regarding to automobile parts on instrument panels of GS BMC cars.
-Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - 3 According to a technical license agreement made between the Company and SUIRYO PLASTICS CORPORATION on 11 September 2017, SUIRYO shall provide technical information and relevant technical assistance regarding to automobile parts of 4X45 cars.
-Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - 4 According to a technical license agreement made between the Company and SUIRYO PLASTICS CORPORATION on 19 March 2018, SUIRYO shall provide technical information and relevant technical assistance regarding to automobile parts of 4B45 cars.
-Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - (5) According to a technical license agreement made between the Company and Hitachi Chemical CORPORATION (Now renamed to Showa Denko Materials Co., Ltd) on 17 July 2018, Hitachi shall provide technical information and relevant technical assistance regarding to all-plastic tailgate of cars.
-Accordingly, the Company shall pay royalty under the term of payment state in the agreement.

-- (6) According to a technical license agreement made between the Company and SUIRYO PLASTICS CORPORATION on 15 March 2019, SUIRYO shall provide technical information and relevant technical assistance regarding to automobile parts of 20MY 3X45 cars.
-Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - 7 According to a technical license agreement made between the Company and SUIRYO PLASTICS CORPORATION on 4 December 2020, SUIRYO shall provide technical information and relevant technical assistance regarding to automobile parts of 5A45 cars.
-Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - (8) According to a technical license agreement made between the Company and FALTEC.
+- 1 According to a technical license agreement made between the Company and SUIRYO PLASTICS CORPORATION on 11 September 2017, SUIRYO shall provide technical information and relevant technical assistance regarding to automobile parts of 4X45 cars.
+Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - 2 According to a technical license agreement made between the Company and SUIRYO PLASTICS CORPORATION on 19 March 2018, SUIRYO shall provide technical information and relevant technical assistance regarding to automobile parts of 4B45 cars.
+Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - 3 According to a technical license agreement made between the Company and Hitachi Chemical CORPORATION (Now renamed to Showa Denko Materials Co., Ltd) on 17 July 2018, Hitachi shall provide technical information and relevant technical assistance regarding to all plastic tailgate of cars.
+Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - 4 According to a technical license agreement made between the Company and SUIRYO PLASTICS CORPORATION on 15 March 2019, SUIRYO shall provide technical information and relevant technical assistance regarding to automobile parts of 20MY 3X45 cars.
+Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - 5 According to a technical license agreement made between the Company and SUIRYO PLASTICS CORPORATION on 4 December 2020, SUIRYO shall provide technical information and relevant technical assistance regarding to automobile parts of 5A45 cars.
+Accordingly, the Company shall pay royalty under the term of payment state in the agreement. - 6 According to a technical license agreement made between the Company and FALTEC.
 On 15 November 2021, FALTEC shall provide technical information and relevant technical assistance regarding to automobile parts of P33A cars.
 Accordingly, the Company shall pay royalty under the term of payment state in the agreement.